tprasadtp/ubuntu-post-install/README.md

 Linux-Mint 18.3     Sylvia
 Elementary-OS       Freya
 Elementary-OS       Loki
-Official Ubuntu Flavors for above mentioned Ubuntu releases.
+Budgie Remix        Unofficial flavor based on Ubuntu 16.04 PoP!_OS             17.10 (Based on Ubuntu 17.10) Official Ubuntu Flavors for above mentioned Ubuntu releases.
+(Kubuntu, Ubuntu MATE, Ubuntu Budgie, Ubuntu GNOME, Lubuntu, Xubuntu, Ubuntu Studio Edubuntu,)
+---- The below distributions should work but haven't been tested. ----- Linux-Lite          3.X (Based on Ubuntu 16.04) Zorin-OS            12.X (Based on Ubuntu 16.04)
+Bodhi Linux         4 (Based on Ubuntu 16.04)
 ```
 - Though 32 bit is supported, Testing in Travis CI, containers and locally all are done using 64 bit machine, host, vm and containers.
 If something breaks please report it and use it with caution.
-- Support for Ubuntu 18.04 Daily builds, Elementary OS Juno and Mint 18.3 is **experimental** and things might break.
-They have not been released in stable release channels and are considered beta/ alpha or development versions of the release.
+- Support for Ubuntu 18.04 Daily builds, Elementary OS Juno are **experimental** and things might break.
+They have not been released in stable release channels and are considered development versions of the release.
 It is strongly advised to use them in a chroot or a virtualized environments and not as a daily driver.
 - Linux mint 18.3 uses a new appstore from which you can directly install Chrome and other popular tools.
 There may be some conflicts in the `/etc/apt/sources.list.d` where single repository is configured multiple times with same priority.
 Use it with caution.
 The scripts are not tested on Travis on Linux Mint.
 However in most cases it should be fine as it works well with Xenial.
 - Tests for Bionic are done using docker images from `https://partner-images.canonical.com/core/bionic/` or `http://cdimage.ubuntu.com/ubuntu-base/daily` and are **allowed*- to fail on travis CI jobs.